- 126.96.36.199 Overview

 Information that a summons is seeking only records and the summons can be satisfied by mailing those records to the IRS at the specified address and by the date specified in the summons;

-The taxpayer's SSN when a summoned third party needs that information to identify the correct summoned records.
+The taxpayer's TIN when a summoned third party needs that information to identify the correct summoned records.

 Taxpayer's address if not provided in the statement of liability.